 If you bought used, you'll need to contact the original owner for some help.

-If none of these solutions work you can try filling out this form or calling 650-253-0000 to work through the Google Accounts customer service menu.
+If none of these solutions work, you can try filling out this form or call 650-253-0000 to work your way through the Google Accounts customer service menu.
 You can also try checking with the company you bought the phone from, as they may have experience solving the issue.